 My name is Paul Clabburn.
-I live in west London.
-With my late wife, Claire Prosser, I had two children, Tom and Ellen.
+With my late wife, Claire Prosser, we lived in west London and had two children, Tom and Ellen.
 Tom was the elder.
 He was 14 when he died in his sleep on October 5, 2007.
 He had been healthy.
 Except he wasn’t.

 I started writing this on what would have been Tom’s 30th birthday, November 27, 2022.
 I didn’t get very far.
 Spelling out the word t-h-i-r-t-y brought me to a halt.
 Of course, I’d known it would be a “big” birthday, one that meant Tom had been gone for longer than he had been with me.
 Yet I hadn’t known how I’d feel.